arolfes/ansible-role-graalvm/README.md

 # the GRAALVM_HOME environment variable
 graalvm_is_default_installation: true

-# If this graalvm bin director should be add to PATH environment variable
+# If the graalvm bin directory should be added to PATH environment variable
 # Effect is only when this is also the default installation
 graalvm_add_to_path: true